-After two visits to Japan, we have only seen a fraction of this wonderful country, but as I am being asked again and again about our tips and experiences, I decided to start a series of blog posts with some travel tips.
-Let me start out with five things you should consider when you plan on travelling to Japan.
+After two visits to Japan, we have only seen a fraction of this beautiful country, but as I am being asked again and again about our tips and experiences.
+So, I decided to start a series of blog posts with some travel tips.
+Let me start with these five things to consider before you travel Japan.

 1. Plan & Book in Advance

 Japan is not a very spontaneous place, and it makes sense to have everything planned out before you go.
 When we went to Japan for the first time, we knew of a few places we wanted to visit.
 So, for planning our round trip through Japan, I felt it was best to get a physical map, to get an overview of the whole country and how we could connect the places we wanted to visit into a round trip.
 Find some essential Japan experiences over here.